Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

+The prevalent opinion is that the idea of faster-than-light (FTL) communication leads to causal paradoxes.
+Although, in principle, the introduction of a privileged frame would circumvent this problem, it is not immediately obvious how to conciliate FTL\ communication with the Lorentz transformations.
+Here it is shown--and, as far as I know, this is a new result--how to do this by breaking the Lorentz symmetry; that is, although the Lorentz transformations remain valid, the equivalence between passive and active transformations is violated when superluminal communication is considered.

-Let us suppose that behind EPR correlations there is an FTL interaction that can be used for superluminal communication.
-As we will see, this does not necessarily lead to causal paradoxes, provided that we assume the existence of a preferred frame (an aether, as imagined by Bell) in which the speed of the FTL interaction is always the same, independently of the motion of the \textquotedblleft source\textquotedblright\ (or, equally, of the reference frame in which the experiment is being performed).
-Let us consider a pair of reference frames, $S$ and $S^{\prime}$, in the standard configuration, where $S$ is the preferred\textrm{ }frame and $S^{\prime}$ moves with velocity\textrm{ }$v<c$ along the\textrm{ }$x$ axis.
+Let us suppose that behind EPR correlations there is an FTL interaction that can be used for superluminal communication, an idea entertained by Bohm \textrm{[8]}.
+As we will see, this does not necessarily lead to causal paradoxes, provided that we assume the existence of a preferred frame (an aether, as imagined by Bell \textrm{[19]}) in which the speed of the FTL interaction is a constant, that is, it is always the same, independently of the motion of the \textquotedblleft source\textquotedblright\ (or, equally, of the reference frame in which the experiment is being performed).
+Let us consider a pair of reference frames, $\mathbf{S}$ and $\mathbf{S}^{\prime}$, in the standard configuration, where $\mathbf{S}$ is the preferred\textrm{ }frame and $\mathbf{S}^{\prime}$ moves with velocity\textrm{ }$v<c$ along the\textrm{ }$x$ axis.
 Assuming that the Lorentz transformations

 and